SS-2005/CheckMax/README.md

 ## Future Scope:
 * Adds ability to extract text from handwritten Notes efficiently
 * Adds MCQ question
 * Increase Accuracy of model of AI-Gen text, Plagarism Check report ,Similarity Check
+* Analysing Diagrams and Figures in the uploaded File (Current version just focues on the text)

 ## Process:
 * Run `Main.ipynb` then